TrevTV/LinuxBionicSymbolExample/README.md

+## Problem is caused by an outdated NDK.
+Using 27+, at least for .NET 9, works correctly.

 ### TL;DR of the problem

 When compiling a NativeAOT assembly for linux-bionic-arm64 using .NET 9.0.102 (set in `global.json`), it compiles and runs normally.